godotjs/GodotJS/docs/debugger.md

 ## Troubleshoot

 Q: The debugger is connected successfully, but why no breakpoints can hit (or the devtools reports that a source can not be located)?
-A: The debugger resolves the source from a wrong place.
-Please update the value of `sourceRoot` in your `tsconfig.json` to a appropriate path (can be a relative path).
+A: The debugger is resolving the source from a wrong place.
+Please update the value of `sourceRoot` in your `tsconfig.json` to an appropriate path (can be a relative path).

 ---